-Movie Review: The Last Thing He Wanted
+Movie Review: The Last Thing He Wanted3rd March 2020

 The last thing I wanted was to watch The Last Thing He Wanted, the latest Netflix original to come from the mind of director Dee Rees.
 With an ensemble cast featuring the likes of Anne Hathaway, Willem Dafoe, Ben Affleck and Toby Jones, I was expecting a tight political thriller that would match the likes of Argo, All the President’s Men and Blow Out.
 Maybe I was expecting a little too much though, because The Last Thing He Wanted is a hilarious crashing of disastrous plot details and poor performances.

 It’s a completely forgettable film, what more can be said of it?
 Anne Hathaway once again wastes her way through another film that would provide us with enough evidence to say that her and her agent have had a falling out, and now they’re providing her with intentionally bad scripts.
 The same can be said for Ben Affleck who after escaping the jaws of the DCEU has slipped into filler film after filler film.
 It has been a rough few years for both Hathaway and Affleck, and it’s beginning to mount up to the point where I begin to question their effectiveness in what should be the high point of each of their respective careers.

 Most of the issues come from a truly peculiar way of dictating the story.
 It feels completely inconsequential and the pace flatlines from a very early point in the film.
 Hathaway’s leading performance is a bland affair, combining her affable ability to conform to more or less any role with a script that has more than a handful of extremely large errors.
 With a script that feels both inconsequential and disconnected entirely from the story and characters on-screen, there’s a frequent shift in tone throughout, as if director Rees is wrestling with the script she adapted.